Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Dynamic Empirical Welfare Maximization

-The following theorem provides a finite-sample upper bound on the worst-case average welfare-regret and shows its dependence on the sample size $n$, the VC-dimension of $\mathcal{G}_{t}$ for each $t$, and the number of stages $T$.
+The following theorem provides a finite-sample upper bound on the worst-case average welfare regret and shows its dependence on the sample size $n$, the VC-dimension of $\mathcal{G}_{t}$ for each $t$, and the number of stages $T$.

 {}